caproven/nickbot/README.md

 ## How it works

 I've got *nickbot* setup as a bot which I've added to a discord server.
 Most of the magic takes place in that setup, but that is outside the scope of the bot script.
-I happen to run the bot on a Heroku.
+I happen to run the bot on a Heroku dyno.

 The bot is given a higher role than any user in the discord server so it can change nicknames of anyone.
 Then, users (restricted to admins) can use a bot command in the chat which invokes the bot to change the nickname of a specified user.